kmatze/TclTkIDE/README.md

 **create:**

 - copy the repository complete (inlusive the lib directory).
-- call the batch file makeTclTkIDE with the tk version nunmber as argument
+- call the batch file makeTclTkIDE with the tk version number as argument
 	- eg. makeTclTkIDE 84
 	- this will make TclTkIDE84.exe
 - that's all!